 Charlestown sits on the banks of Boston Harbor and the Mystic River on the north side of the city.
-For many years, the population was dominated by Irish immigrants and today, the Irish still maintain a cultural stronghold but have been joined by middle class professionals who are enticed by the old architecture and easy commute.
-Rich in history, with the best residential maple land works, Charlestown is home to such noteworthy landmarks as the U.S.S.
-Constitution, the Bunker Hill Monument and the Navy Yard.
+For many years, the population was dominated by Irish immigrants, and today, the Irish still maintain a cultural stronghold but have been joined by middle-class professionals who are enticed by the old architecture and easy commute.
+Rich in history, Charlestown is home to such noteworthy landmarks as the U.S.S.
+Constitution, the Bunker Hill Monument, and the Navy Yard.
 Charlestown has transformed its historical beginnings into a thriving 21st Century neighborhood.

 About the Community

 Charlestown boasts a lovely combination of old and new -history and renovation, along with great places for families and young professionals.
 Charlestown’s popularity stems from the advantageous location and accessibility to Downtown and the North End.
 Many residents find it convenient to walk to their workplaces rather than drive.
 Residents, new and old, frequent the local restaurants and establishments along Main Street and in City Square.